dknupp/impala_locustio_tests/README.md

 # Impala Load Tests with Locust.io: Proof of Concept

+## Why Locust.io?

+* Purely code-based
+  * easier to submit tests for peer code review
+  * easier to write load tests with complex programming logic
+  * easier to debug tests
+* It's just Python
+  * doesn't require juggling various file types and contexts (e.g., JMeter automation often combines XML, BeanShell, CSV, plus a Python wrapper)
+  * easily incorporated into existing Python-based test automation frameworks
+  * deloyable with nothing more than virtualenv and pip
+* Based on async coroutines, rather than OS threads, so might be less resource intensive on the host generating the load

 ## Repo Contents

 The most basic example of a Locust test file defines a worker class, and a